Shikaga/PitchBlackAnalysis/index.md

 In this scene, Riddick is trying to get Carolyn to also take the cowards way out.
 He clearly thinks that if she too, abandons the others, then he is no more guilty than her.

 He asks her to come aboard, offering his hand, and coaxing her onboard with gentle words and nudges, to overcome her emotional paralysis.
-This scene is truly incredible, Fry finally breaking down, weeping in the rain as she slowly resolves to leave the other to her face, while Riddick comforts her.
+This scene is truly incredible, Fry finally breaking down, weeping in the rain as she slowly resolves to leave the other to their fate, while Riddick comforts her.

 But at the last minute, Fry resolves to save others, even if it suicide.